 The Red Bus Tours depart from both Many Glacier Hotel and Swiftcurrent Motor Inn.
 Guests can take a Red Bus Tour of the east side of Glacier National Park and visit Two Medicine Lake.
 This tour also visits Wild Goose Island before completeing the loop back to Many Glacier.

-One and two-hours horseback riding trips are offered at the corral close to the Many Glacier Hotel parking lot.
-Reservations are required along with age and weight resistions.
+Horseback riding trips of one and two hours are offered at the corral near the Many Glacier Hotel parking lot.
+Reservations and age and weight restrictions are required.

 Two Medicine Valley